-Practical demonstrations in the studio and examples from top artists and engineers to help you improve your mixing and mastering skills.
+Five days of practical demonstrations and real-world examples to improve your mixing and mastering skills.

-This course is designed for producers and musicians who already have one year or more of experience with their choice of Digital Audio Workstation (Logic, Pro Tools, Ableton, Cubase, FL studio, Reason, Reaper, etc).
+This course is not for beginners: you should have at the very least one year of experience producing and mixing with your software of choice (Logic, Pro Tools, Ableton, Cubase, FL studio, Reason, Reaper, etc).

 Click on each day to expand